 The City intends to assure that the General Plan and the various master plans remain responsive to City policy and changing development conditions.
 The City intends to review both the General Plan and the facility master plans on a ten-year cycle.
 Policies in an amended General Plan will be incorporated into all of the City facilities master plans and into each impact fee Ordinance and Resolution.

 Information about changes in the availability of Regional/State/Federal grants (principal forgiveness) and loans or other sources of revenue will be incorporated into the fee programs during the annual review.

+City Administrative Costs

+Appendix X provides a breakdown of the costs needed to perform the various program updates and the cost for personnel needed to administer PFIP program.
+Upon program adoption, the personnel costs shown in Appendix will be used for the first three years of the program.
+After which the City will compare actual personnel costs to programmed costs and will make adjustments at that time, if any.

+EXISTING LIABILITIES

+As a result of development activity over the years, the various PFIP funds have accumulated cash balances, inter-fund borrowing obligations, and other liabilities.
+The PFIP fund balances as of July 1, 20122013, will be used as the starting point for each zone’s initial fund balance and initial obligations.
+The cash balances carried over into the PFIP will be used for PFIP projects, and the obligations (liabilities) carried over into the PFIP will be retired from future fee collections under the program.

 Nexus Requirements

 The PFIP incorporates CIPs and/or utilities master plans for water, sewer, and storm drainage as defined in Government Code §66002.
 The basis for determination of costs and fees that are provided in this document are based, in part, upon findings and conclusions provided in the utilities master plans.
 This PFIP document and the various utility master plans jointly identify the use to which the fee will be put and determine the reasonable relationship between a benefit, the fee’s use, and the type of development project on which the fee is imposed.